Lymph node biopsy

 The test is used to diagnose cancer, sarcoidosis, or an infection (such as tuberculosis):

-- When you or your doctor feel swollen glands and they do not go away
+- When you or your provider feel swollen glands and they do not go away

-- For some patients with breast cancer or melanoma, to see if the cancer has spread (sentinel lymph node biopsy)
+- For some people with breast cancer or melanoma, to see if the cancer has spread (sentinel lymph node biopsy)

-The results of the biopsy help your doctor decide on further tests and treatments.
+The results of the biopsy help your provider decide on further tests and treatments.

 What Abnormal Results Mean